MNT Reform apt repository

 Backports

-The Linux kernel from bookworm-backports is provided for support for more features (suspend on imx8mq) and more platforms (a311d).
-To enable the backports repository, follow method B or C from above but replace bookworm with bookworm-backports.
+The Linux kernel from trixie-backports is provided for support for more features (automatic screen rotation on pocket reform) and more platforms (classic Reform with DSI display).
+To enable the backports repository, follow method B or C from above but replace trixie with trixie-backports.
 For example for method B, do:

 Or, for method C, add the following to your sources.list